FairwindsOps/reckoner/docs/README.md

   --help            Show this message and exit.

 Commands:
-  plot     Install charts with given arguments as listed in yaml file argument template Output the template of the chart or charts as they would be installed or upgraded version  Takes no arguments, outputs version info
+  plot           Install charts with given arguments as listed in yaml file argument template       Output the template of the chart or charts as they would be installed or upgraded get-manifests  Output the manifests of the chart or charts as they are installed diff           Output diff of the templates that would be installed and the manifests as they are installed update         Checks to see if anything will be changed, if so, update the release, if not, does nothing version  Takes no arguments, outputs version info
 ```